GBoGH/keepfalling/README.md

-# Keep Faling
+# Keep Falling
-My first game made with Python 3 and Pygame
+Very simple 2D arcade game made in Pyhton 3 using Pygame.
-You are welcome to suggest changes and improvements

-### Running the game
+### Instalation and running the game
 All you need to do in order to play the game is: clone or download the repository, do ```pip install -r requirements.txt``` and start game.py

 ### Databse